New Senior Faculty and Program Leaders

 Associate Program Director, Boston Children's Hospital

-Kate Distler, MD
+Kate Michelson, MD

-Co-Program Director, Boston Medical Center
+Residency Program Director, Boston Medical Center

-Kate Distler is a pediatric hospitalist at Boston Medical Center and Co-Program Director in the Boston Combined Residency Program.
+Kate Michelson is a pediatric hospitalist at Boston Medical Center and Residency Program Director in the Boston Combined Residency Program.
 Kate is originally from Leawood, KS, attended the University of Notre Dame for college, and obtained her medical degree from Johns Hopkins University School of Medicine.
 Kate completed her residency and chief residency in the Boston Combined Residency Program.
 Beginning in July 2014, she began a two year Medical Education Fellowship, and is currently pursuing a Masters in Medical Sciences in Medical Education from Harvard Medical School.
 Kate’s interests lie in curriculum design, program evaluation, and various simulation applications.
 In the residency program, she has been involved in implementing and evaluating the Keystone Quarter, a longitudinal, integrated block that trains interns in advocacy, development behavioral medicine, adolescent medicine, and ambulatory pediatrics.
 She is also a proud member of the Medical Education Academy.
 Kate currently lives in the South End and enjoys commuting by bike when weather permits.